gparlakov/jstalks-2021-optimising-angular/README.md

 3. Run `npm i` to invoke the post-install hook script
 4. `ng build --prod --stats-json` and `webpack-bundle-analyzer ./dist/stats.json` and `` and see the bundle size differ
 5. Review
-   // Demonstrate how to remove the moment js (or any other) locales, not in use

 ### Manual JS lazy module load